taherfattahi/VebkoArRemoteAssistance/README.md

     - Initiates one-to-one calls using WebRTC.
     - Interacts with a NodeJS signaling server through websockets and RESTful APIs.

+- Profile Management:
+    - Generates a unique identifier using Android’s secure ID or a random UUID.
+    - Manages user profile data (first name, last name, phone number) and stores it locally via SharedPreferences.
+    - Retrieves and updates user profile information from a remote server.

 - Contact Management:
     - Maintains a list of contacts with unique identifiers.
     - Supports adding custom names to contacts and copying/sharing unique IDs.